Pometry/Raphtory/docs/source/Ingestion/sprouter.md

 ## Spout

 ### File Spout
 There are many data sources that may be used to feed graphs in Raphtory, for this example we will make use of the `FileSpout`.
 This takes a file on your machine and pushes it into Pulsar for our graph builders to parse.
 We automatically download the lotr.csv file from the [Raphtory data repository](https://github.com/Raphtory/Data) (hence why it run in the last tutorial), so you shouldn't have to set anything if using it.
-If you are want to swap this file out for your own data, simply remove this download and change the `FileSpout` path to point to where your files are.
+If you want to swap this file out for your own data, simply remove this download and change the `FileSpout` path to point to where your files are.

 ```scala
 val source  = FileSpout("YOUR_FILE_HERE")